 After their service with the Prohibition Bureau they followed very different paths.
 Georgia Hopley continued with civic activities.
 Daisy Simpson sank into anonymity.

 A baseball team needs players with very different skills.
-Similarly, the Prohibition Bureau needed agents with very different skills.
+And the Prohibition Bureau needed agents with very different skills.
 It found those in both Georgia Hopley and and Daisy Simpson.

 Resources on Women Prohibition Agents

-Mrs Hannah Brigham Recently Appointed Prohibition Agent.
-Cambridge Tribune, Feb 4, 1922, p.
+- Mrs Hannah Brigham Recently Appointed Prohibition Agent.
+Cambridge Trib, Feb 4, 1922, p.
 1.

 1 Minnick, F. Women’s History Month.
-Huffington Post.
+Huff Post.

 2 Minnick, ibid.

-6 Kratz, J. On Exhibit: ‘Lady Hooch Hunter.’
+6 Kratz, J. On Exhibit: “Lady Hooch Hunter.”
 National Archives, April 7, 2015.
 Genthon, M. Prohibition Part Two: Women on the Frontline – Daisy Simpson.
-Connecting Women, September 7, 2015.
+Connecting Women, Sept 7, 2015.
 Tragic Ending to Woman Dry Agent’s Career: Daisy Simpson, Held on Drug Charges, Is Dying of Own Wound.
-Lewiston Evening Journal, March 22, 1926, p.
+Lewiston Evening J, March 22, 1926, p.
 7. (Despite story, Simpson survived.)
-Funderburg, J. Bootleggers and Beer Barons of the Prohibition Era.
-Jefferson, NC: McFarland, 2014, pp. 291-294.
+Funderburg, J. Bootleggers and Beer Barons of the Prohibition Era, pp. 291-294.